The Pullbacks of Principal Coactions: Principality of one-surjective pullbacks

-The purpose of this section is to define an ambient category for pullback diagrams appearing in the next section.
+We begin by defining an ambient category for pullback diagrams appearing in the second part of this section.
 Let $P$ be a unital algebra equipped with both a right coaction $\Delta_P:P\ra P\ot C$ and a left coaction ${}_P\Delta:P\ra C\ot P$ of the same coalgebra~$C$.
 We do {\em not} assume that these coactions commute, but we do assume that they are coaugmented by the same group-like element $e\in C$, i.e., $\Delta_P(1)=1\ot e$ and ${}_P\Delta(1)=e\ot 1$.
 For a fixed coalgebra $C$ and a group-like $e\in C$, we consider the category ${}_e^C\!\mathbf{Alg}_e^C$ of all such unital algebras with $e$-coaugmented left and right $C$-coactions.
 Here morphisms are bicolinear algebra homomorphisms.

 Since we work over a field, this category is evidently closed under any pullbacks.
 If $\pi_1:~P_1~\rightarrow~P_{12}$ and $\pi_2:P_2\rightarrow P_{12}$ are morphisms in ${}_e^C\!\mathbf{Alg}_e^C$, then the fibre product algebra $P:=P_1{\times}_{(\pi_1,\pi_2)} P_2$ becomes a right $C$-comodule via